Bhagalpur: Kali Puja

 Kali Puja is one of the most important festivals in and around the region.
 Several Kali Temples and Puja Mandaps are decked up on Deepawali to worship Kalika.
 The procession after the Puja is so long that it takes 36 hours to complete one big phase of Murti Bisarjan.
+The Shobhayatra of Bhagalpur Kali Puja celebrated its 71st year in 2024.
 Kali Puja holds the cultural significance of the Anga Region.
 The procession after the Puja is the intangible cultural asset to the city.